 I would skip on the art district, as it is really a pain to get there because of the lack of subways going there.
 It takes a taxi hire if you want to do it with any good time.
 Of course, you should go to the forbidden city and TianAnMen square, as they are right next to each other, but I also recommend going to the park behind the forbidden city and hiking to the top of the hill for a great view.

 From there, I think that you have a few options as to what else to see, going from the Temple of Heaven (TianTan) or the Olympic Stadium or the Summer Palace.
 I would recommend going to the Summer Palace, personally, and spending the rest of your day there.
 That evening, you can go to WuDaoKou subway station, walk down the main street towards the west, until you see a club called D-76 on the left hand side of the street (its tiny) and check out some Chinese punk.
 Its an interesting scene, and a fun experience.
 I would do that over the opera or kung fu show in the evening.

 Lastly, if you are really looking for "off the beaten track", you can arrange a tour that stays on the great wall overnight.
 I hear its amazing, but Ive yet to do it myself, although that would take all of your day and a half on its own.

 If shopping is your cup of tea, I suggest you visit "Beijing Loo" which is one of the largest malls/longest street I have ever seen and they have many many types of restaurants to choose from.
-Visit this place ay night and the lights are beautiful. over 7 years ago
+Visit this place ay night and the lights are beautiful. almost 8 years ago